Orbital Sciences' cargo ship blasts off for space station

 Both companies expect to benefit from the Obama administration's decision on Wednesday to keep the station flying to at least 2024, a four-year extension.

-Technically, the station is expected to remain structurally sound until at least 2028, according to a study by prime station contractor Boeing.
+Technically, the station is expected to remain structurally sound until at least 2028, according to a study by prime station contractor Boeing (BA.N).

 "It does give us a chance to think long-term, be innovative ... maybe invest in some improvements in how we can do this to make it more cost-effective and efficient," Culbertson said.